Kotlin/dataframe/docs/StardustDocs/topics/api/create.md

    "Mark", 100
 )
 ```
-Columns from 'a' to 'z', values from 1 to 10 for each column:
+DataFrame with columns from 'a' to 'z' and values from 1 to 10 for each column:
 ```kotlin
 val df = dataFrameOf('a'..'z') { 1..10 }
 ```
-Columns from 1 to 5 filled with 7 random double values each:
+DataFrame with columns from 1 to 5 filled with 7 random double values:
 ```kotlin
 val df = dataFrameOf(1..5).randomDouble(7)
 ```
-Column names from list, fill each column with 15 'true' values:
+DataFrame with 3 columns, fill each column with 15 'true' values:
 ```kotlin
 val names = listOf("first", "second", "third")
 val df = dataFrameOf(names).fill(15, true)